 When should I activate the eSIM for Thailand?

 You can install it on your phone before leaving home.
-Most PuraSim eSIMs for Thailand can be configured days in advance and activated automatically upon arrival at the destination, or manually when you want to start using them.
+Most PuraSim eSIMs for Thailand can be set up days in advance and automatically activated upon arrival at your destination, or manually when you want to start using them.

 Is my phone compatible with the eSIM for Thailand?